ISE International School: Sports

 Participation in sport is an integral part of the overall program at ISE.
-All students are expected be involved in an athletic activity in addition to their classes and clubs.
-ISE's athletic teams participate in numerous conferences such as the Mekong Region International Schools Association (MRISA) in which eight schools participate international tournaments three times each year.
-In addition, the school participates in the Eastern Seaboard Athletic Conference (ESAC) in which students both middle and high school are able to compete in tournaments with other International schools in the region.
-Each year in MRISA tournaments the school also participates with other schools from Cambodia, Laos, and Vietnam.
+All students are expected to be involved in an athletic activity in addition to their classes and clubs.
+ISE's athletic teams participate in the Eastern Seaboard Athletic Conference (ESAC) in which students both middle and high school are able to compete in tournaments with other International schools in the region.

 School demographics

 The student gender percentage including ES and SS is 60% male and 40% female.

 From the student nationality comparison, most students consists of the Thai nationality with 124 people.
 The second nationality with the most people are Koreans with 65 students.
 Third is Japanese, fourth being Australian.

 The class capacity of ES has the average of 19 and the class with most students is grade 5 with 24 students.
 The average class capacity of SS is 25 and the classes with the highest capacity are grade 12 and 9 with 30 students.